 But one evening, on our Maldives snorkeling liveaboard, the crew put out a bright light on the back deck of the boat to attract plankton that the Whale Sharks like to feed on.
 And when they showed up the crew woke us up so we could come see them.
 What an amazing and unique experience it was.
 We did not swim with them because the night was stormy and the water very choppy, but the previous boat full of snorkelers had the opportunity to snorkel with them.
 Here is a video we got of the experience:

 We definitely recommend snorkeling the Maldives from a liveaboard boat.
 You get to see a lot of the best the country has to offer.
-Luckily there is someone who organizes groups of snorkelers so that the whole trip is focused on the shallow reefs that make for great snorkeling; Wendy has 2018 dates reserved for the Maldives.
-We will be announcing them as soon as they are available on the snorkeling trips page.
+Find yourself a trip focused on snorkeling the shallow reefs and enjoy it!